McFacePunch/SecretsTransfer/README.md

 </table>

-A secure secrets sharing service written in rust and packaged neatly into a single binary for easy deployment.
+A secure secrets sharing service written in Rust and packaged neatly into a single binary for easy deployment and use.
+It provides an easy and minimal setup way to share secrets in a reliable and secure way.

-Currently it is capable of running standalone with no extra infrastructure using an in memory databases or as part of a cluster using Redis/Valkey.
+While being capable of running standalone with no extra infrastructure it can also be deployed as part of a cluster with caching using Redis/Valkey.

-Tailwind setup:

-Install: `npm install -D tailwindcss postcss autoprefixer`

-Generate tailwind.css: `npx tailwindcss -i ./tailwind.config.js -o ./tailwind.css`
+Key Features:
+- Easy to setup and run, only needs one binary and a config
+- Pure Rust internals, no unsafe code.
+- Minimal Javascript
+- API for building custom integrations
+- Secure transfer of secrets
+- All features exposed via CLI (In Progress)
+- Optional Captcha (TODO)
+- HTML templatization for easy customization
+- Open Source and free to use.